singhabhi02/Shared-Wishlist-Backend/README.md

-# 📝 WishStack Backend
+# 📝 Shared-Wishlish-Backend

-This is the **backend** portion of the full-stack **WishStack** application — a collaborative wishlist manager.
+This is the **backend** portion of the full-stack **Shared-Wishlish-Backend** application — a collaborative wishlist manager.
 It exposes RESTful APIs to handle user authentication, wishlist creation, product management, and more.

 ---